 You will be able to act as a director of another company unless specifically prohibited from doing so.
 The liquidator will consider whether the insolvency resulted from conduct by the directors which is deemed to be unfit and contributed to the failure of the business.
 If that is the case a disqualification order can be sought which prevents you from acting as a director of a company for up to 15 years in the most serious cases.

 Can I be liable personally for the company’s debts?

 There are provisions in UK insolvency legislation for ‘wrongful trading’ which means that you could potentially be personally liable for some of the company’s debts.
 This occurs if you allowed the company to continue trading past the point at which it was apparent that an insolvent liquidation could not be avoided and took no action to minimise the losses faced by creditors.

 Yes, there are which is why it is important to seek professional advice on the most appropriate course of action as early as possible.
 The following options are available:

 A binding agreement supervised by an insolvency practitioner which provides for the payment of all, or part of the company’s debts over a period of time.
 This requires the agreement of at least 75% of the creditors.
 It does, however, mean that the company is able to continue trading during the CVA and afterwards but a failure to comply with the terms of the arrangement can ultimately result in the company being liquidated.

 This process essentially passes control of the company to an insolvency practitioner, the Administrator, which has the effect of preventing the creditors from taking legal action to recover their debts.
 The Administrator’s role is to identify potential courses of action to make the company profitable again or to realise more funds than simply liquidating the company.
 It may be possible to sell the business as a going concern for example.

 How we can help

-If you are in the Ipswich area please do contact us at Aaron Clarke for guidance on the reporting requirements for Scottish Charities.
+If you are in the Ipswich area please do contact us for guidance on the options available to those facing corporate or personal insolvency.